About this Archive

 The Woodcraft Folk has similar roots to the Scouts and derives from the Kindred of the Kibbo Kift, a movement created by an ex-Scout, John Hargrave, who had broken away from the Scouting movement shortly after the First World War because he considered it too militaristic.
-In 1925, Leslie Paul led some south London co-operative groups, who considered Hargrave’s approach too authoritarian, in to forming the Woodcraft Folk.
+In 1925, Leslie Paul led some south London co-operative groups, who considered Hargrave’s approach too authoritarian, into forming the Woodcraft Folk.

 Since its early days the Woodcraft Folk had a strong non-religious and anti-capitalist focus and recruited both adults and children regardless of their gender.
 Due to its connections to the Co-Operative Societies, labour and trade union movements until the 1960’s most of Woodcraft Folk groups were based in working-class industrial areas in London, Coventry and Sheffield.

-The Woodcraft Folk is a movement that aims to educated children following principles of equality, friendship, peace and co-operation and until the 1990’s most of the learning process involved camping, hiking and other outdoor activities.
+The Woodcraft Folk is a movement that aims to educate children following principles of equality, friendship, peace and co-operation and until the 1990’s most of the learning process involved camping, hiking and other outdoor activities.

 The movement is part of the International Falcon Movement –Socialist Education International, a federation of progressive youth organisations that advocates for children’s’ rights and education.
 The movement is also member of Co-operatives UK, Stop the War Coalition, it is affiliated to the National Peace Council, Campaign Against Arms Trade and works closely with local CND branches.

-Scope and Content: Papers of John Colbert and the Woodcraft Folk (1895-1990), including: Woodcraft Folk papers including: subscription books, papers regarding the 1987 Annual Delegates Conference, and papers regarding offsite activities for the Village & Town Programme Committee International Camp (1988), 1935-1990; Woodcraft Folk magazines and newsletters, including issues of 'The Pioneer of the Folk', 'New Pioneer' and 'Helper', 1934-1944; papers, scrapbooks and photographs from excursions to the Malvern in Worcestershire, Viana do Castelo and Braga in Portugal and Llanfairfechan, 1979-1985; Woodcraft Folk publications, including: 'The Woodcraft Way' booklets, leaflets, miscellaneous booklets and songbooks, 1931-1997; photographs and press cuttings of the Woodcraft Folk activities and camps, c.1930-1982; books, 1895-1977; Woodcraft Folk memorabilia, including postcards, bunting flags, badges, medals, and clothing, 1928-c.1985; and audio-visuals including films and audio recordings of the Woodcraft Folk, 1951-1982.
-(1895-1990)
+Papers of John Colbert and the Woodcraft Folk (1895-1990), including: Woodcraft Folk papers including: subscription books, papers regarding the 1987 Annual Delegates Conference, and papers regarding offsite activities for the Village & Town Programme Committee International Camp (1988), 1935-1990; Woodcraft Folk magazines and newsletters, including issues of 'The Pioneer of the Folk', 'New Pioneer' and 'Helper', 1934-1944; papers, scrapbooks and photographs from excursions to the Malvern in Worcestershire, Viana do Castelo and Braga in Portugal and Llanfairfechan, 1979-1985; Woodcraft Folk publications, including: 'The Woodcraft Way' booklets, leaflets, miscellaneous booklets and songbooks, 1931-1997; photographs and press cuttings of the Woodcraft Folk activities and camps, c.1930-1982; books, 1895-1977; Woodcraft Folk memorabilia, including postcards, bunting flags, badges, medals, and clothing, 1928-c.1985; and audio-visuals including films and audio recordings of the Woodcraft Folk, 1951-1982.
+(1895-1990).

-Quantity: 13 boxes & 8 photographic albums.
+13 boxes and 8 photographic albums.